clear-code/xmlua/docs/reference/serializable.md

 ### `to_html(options=nil) -> string` {#to-html}

-It serializes a document, an element or a node set as HTML.
+It serializes a document or an element as HTML.

 `options`: Here are available options: